 sudo add-apt-repository ppa:appgrid/stable sudo apt update sudo apt install appgrid

-Yarock is an elegant music player with modern and minimal user interface.
+Yarock is an elegant music player with a modern and minimal user interface.
 It is lightweight in design and yet it has a comprehensive list of advanced features.

 The main features of Yarock include multiple music collections, rating, smart playlist, multiple back-end option, desktop notification, scrobbling, context fetching etc.

-Installing Yarock on Ubuntu
+Installing Yarock on Ubuntu based distributions

 You will have to install Yarock on Ubuntu via PPA using the following commands: